wwydmanski/molecular-optimization/README.md

  - Attention loss helps us in maintaining integrity of the molecule.
 Chemformer's attention heads penalize modifications which lead to an invalid molecule.
  - Latent space distance helps us in sticking to the purpose of the original molecule - it measures the semantic difference between our modified molecule and the sourceo ne.
- - User-defined objective can by any function which accepts SMILES and returns a scalar.
+ - User-defined objective can be any function which accepts SMILES and returns a scalar.

 ## Architecture
 ![Framework overview](https://i.imgur.com/uYNyr13.png)